 The best smart pens provide features like audio recording that syncs to notes to create pencasts – a digital version of your notes that includes the recorded audio.
 You'll also want to consider battery life and easy syncing features like Bluetooth or Wi-Fi.
 These are important to your pen's performance because you don't want your pen to die in the middle of taking notes.
 Likewise, wireless syncing allows you to share your notes across a broad platform of devices in real-time.

-The features a pen comes with can vary greatly – from being a computer built into a pen capable of downloading apps to being little more than a fancy pen.
-Newer models are starting to prioritize sketches with features that allow you to have pressure sensitivity and multiple layers for depth and easy syncing with programs like Adobe Photoshop or Adobe illustrator.
+The features a pen comes with can vary greatly – some are essentially a computer built into a pen capable of downloading apps, while others are little more than a fancy pen.
+Newer models are starting to prioritize sketches with features that allow you to have pressure sensitivity and multiple layers for depth and easy syncing with programs like Adobe Photoshop or Adobe Illustrator.

 If the digital pen includes optical character recognition software to convert your handwriting to text, the conversion should be reasonably accurate.
 Most pens are bundled with MyScript Notes in addition to their desktop software.
 Some programs, like MyScript, include language recognition features that recognize dozens of languages.